|Warm, satisfying, nourishing, and economical.|

-I am avoiding white rice and white or wheat flour at the moment, so I created this version last Saturday using chickpea flour and quinoa instead.
+I am avoiding white rice and white or wheat flour at the moment, so I created this meal last Saturday using chickpea flour and quinoa instead.
 I am also really busy this fall and striving to simplify my cooking as much as possible, so I used a lot of dried spices and herbs in this to make it quicker to put together.
 Start to finish, I had all four of these recipes prepped and cooked in 45 minutes.
 If you weren't doing all four together and wanted to pick and choose, you could have the lentils in 25 minutes, the quinoa in 25, the cucumber salad in 5-10 minutes (depending upon how fast you can peel and dice a cucumber,) and the chickpea flatbread/pita in about 10-15 minutes.

 1/2 cup dry lentils, sorted and rinsed (or use canned for a 5-minute recipe)